hungphongbk/vue-ssr-docs/vi/build-config.md

   This method returns the `<link rel="preload/prefetch">` resource hints needed for the current rendered page.
 By default it will:

-  - Preload the JavaScript and CSS files needed by the page
+  - Preload the JavaScript và CSS files needed by the page
   - Prefetch async JavaScript chunks that might be needed later

   Preloaded files can be further customized with the [`shouldPreload`](./api.md#shouldpreload) option.